-Go to the Americans for the Arts online Bookstore to order.
+Order from the Americans for the Arts online Bookstore.

 The Arts and Civic Engagement Tool Kit: Planning Tools and Resources for Animating Democracy in Your Community features customizable worksheets containing thoughtful questions, clarifying sidebars, and examples to help users plan, design, and partner to create meaningful engagement activities.
 Resources on the CD include:

 - A context for understanding the possibilities at the intersection of art and civic life;